 Some things I’ve noticed about myself… about my spirit.

-I once dreamt I was a woman surrounded by white tigers with no stripes, and I was at war against a black-haired woman with a bob, dressed in black, shiny, sexy clothes who was surrounded by dark wolves.
+I once dreamt I was a woman surrounded by white lionesses, and I was at war against a black-haired woman with a bob, dressed in black, shiny, sexy clothes who was surrounded by dark wolves.

 I later dreamt I was in a dark, steamy alley with rainwater dripping from rusted fire escapes, and I was cold.
 And deep in the alley in front of a crumbling brick building sat a bunch of cardboard boxes and a dumpster.
 From the rummage, golden eyes glowed in the shadows intruding my comfort and inquiring my worth.
 I froze in fear.
 And the eyes jumped out on the body of a tiger as it ran ferociously toward me.
 Atreyu’s words from Never Ending Story danced around my brain, “If we’re about to die anyway, I’d rather die fighting,” and I caught the tiger mid-pounce and twisted my body over his as we landed on the abrasive pavement, and I held him down with my hands pushing against his shoulders like the Lion King’s girlfriend, and I stared him in the eyes just to stare down my fear and see it for what it really was.
 The tiger relaxed his muscles, and I knew he was no longer a threat, so I let him go.
 We sat in the alley in silence before I woke up.